My Top 5 Diet Friendly Restaurants in TallahasseeWeight Loss 3 min Read

 You need fat, but you probably don’t want as much as you have.
 This article is going to help you even things out.

 Calories-out is how much energy your body burns through metabolism.
 As we discussed earlier, the energy your metabolism needs is about 70% BMR.
+This is your Resting Energy Expenditure (REE).
 The amount you need just to stay alive.
 You don’t have a lot of control over this.
 Where does the other 30% go?
-Three areas.
-Combined with your BMR, we have your Total Daily Energy Expenditure (TDEE).
+Three areas: thermic effect of food (TEF), non-exercise activity thermogenesis (NEAT), and exercise activity thermogenesis (EAT).
+These three areas make up your Non-Resting Energy Expenditure (NREE).
+Combining your REE and NREE, we have your Total Daily Energy Expenditure (TDEE).

 The TEF is the energy your body burns digesting food and is about 10% of your TDEE.
 Chewing food up, moving it through your GI tract, shuttling it through your body, and pooping/peeing it out all take energy.